Restaurant Marketing

 Restaurants can start by connecting the channels customers already use: website, direct online ordering, social media, email, SMS, and in-store promotions.
 The goal is to route guests back to a direct ordering experience the restaurant controls β€” where it can keep the margin, own the data, and build repeat business.
 A practical first step is integrating POS and online ordering so every transaction creates a customer record.

-What is the best restaurant marketing platform for small restaurants?
+What are the best restaurant omnichannel marketing tips for small restaurants?

 Content Table